-Our Ottawa Physiotherapists have specialized training to recognize and treat specific vestibular dysfunctions and disorders to combat vertigo, balance issues, and visual disturbances.
+Our Ottawa Physiotherapists have specialized training to recognize and treat specific vestibular dysfunctions and disorders to combat vertigo, balance issues, and visual disturbances; as well as concussion symptoms and recovery.

 What is Vestibular Rehabilitation?